Gladstone, Central Queensland

 For several years up to 2013, Gladstone was the darling of investors, as its market rose on the back of industrial projects costing around $60 billion.
 Then it all went pear-shaped and investors were left with properties worth less than they paid.

-Unlike the recent mega projects, which were so big they created massive distortions in the economy and the property market, the various projects now in the pipeline are smaller and spread across a diverse range of industries.
+The Gladstone economy is recovering through a variety of projects which are now under way or in the pipeline.
+Unlike the recent mega projects, which were so big they created massive distortions in the economy and the property market, the latest projects are smaller and spread across a diverse range of industries.

-This should provide a variety of job opportunities that don’t require employees to live in workers’ camps – one of the causes of the demise of the Gladstone market in the past four years.
+This should provide a variety of job opportunities that doesn’t require employees to live in workers’ camps – one of the causes of the demise of the Gladstone market from 2014 to 2018.

 Buyers are advised, however, to be cautious.
 Gladstone is a volatile property market, because of the local economy’s strong links to the resources sector.
 The history of this market is one of steep peaks and deep troughs, a trend which is unlikely to change.